 With the info we gathered for the languages, let's move to the main question i.e. which language to choose for Spark?

 My answer is not a straightforward single language for this question.
-I will state my point of view for choosing the proper language:
+I will state my point of view on choosing the proper language:

 You need to answer the following important questions before choosing the language:

 1. Skillset: This is very straightforward.
-Whichever is available skill set within a team, go with that to solve your problem, after evaluating answers of other two questions.
+Whichever is an available skill set within a team, go with that to solve your problem after evaluating the answers to the other two questions.

 2. Library Support:

-For learning, depending upon your prior knowledge, Python is the easiest of all to pick up.
+For learning, depending on your prior knowledge, Python is the easiest of all to pick up.

-For implementations, Choice is in your hands which language to choose for implementations but let me tell you one secret or a tip, you don’t have to stick to one language until you finish your project.
-You can divide your problem in small buckets and utilize the best language to solve the problem.
-This way, you can achieve balance between optimum performance, availability, proficiency in a skill, and sub-problem at hand.
+For implementations, the choice is in your hands which language to choose for implementations but let me tell you one secret or a tip; you don’t have to stick to one language until you finish your project.
+You can divide your problem into small buckets and utilize the best language to solve the problem.
+This way, you can balance optimum performance, availability, proficiency in a skill, and the sub-problem at hand.

 Do let us know how your experience was in learning the language comparisons and the language you think is better for Spark.
-Moreover, which one you think is “the one for you”, through comments below.
+Moreover, which one do you think is “the one for you”?
+Through comments below.